-If you want to ensure every nook and corner of your roof is examined thoroughly, consider getting a free, professional roof inspection from RoofClaim.com.
-We offer traditional inspections, drone-based inspections, and a full assessment report and review.
+If you want to ensure every nook and corner of your roof is examined thoroughly, consider getting a free, professional roof inspection.
+At RoofClaim, we offer traditional inspections, drone-based inspections, and a full assessment report and review.
 We can also provide guidance with an insurance claim should you need to involve your homeowner’s insurance.

 Once the roof inspector determines the extent of the issues, here are some things you should expect:

 - A smooth insurance claim process: At RoofClaim, our team works with, and not against, insurance companies.
 If you carry insurance that covers roof damage, we guide you through the entire inspection and insurance claim process.